DGT Butterfly Strategy

 Frequently asked questions

-- A butterfly on DGT is the butterfly strategy applied to DGT (etf).
+A butterfly on DGT is the butterfly strategy applied to DGT (etf).
 The strategy is structurally neutral / pin (limited-risk, limited-reward): A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.
-With DGT etf trading near $182.51, the strikes shown on this page are snapped to the nearest listed DGT chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With DGT etf at $192.28 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed DGT chain strike and the premiums come straight from that session's bid/ask midpoint.

-- Max profit equals the wing width minus net debit times 100 (reached when the underlying pins the middle strike); max loss equals the net debit times 100.
+Max profit equals the wing width minus net debit times 100 (reached when the underlying pins the middle strike); max loss equals the net debit times 100.
 Two breakevens at lower-wing plus debit and upper-wing minus debit.
-For the DGT butterfly priced from the end-of-day chain at a 30-day expiry (ATM IV 15.00%), the computed maximum profit is $463.37 per contract and the computed maximum loss is -$710.00 per contract.
+For the DGT butterfly priced from the August 14, 2026 end-of-day chain at a 30-day expiry (ATM IV 10.00%), the computed maximum profit is unbounded per contract and the computed maximum loss is unbounded per contract.
 Live intraday quotes will differ as the chain moves through the trading session.

-- The breakeven for the DGT butterfly priced on this page is roughly $180.10 and $190.60 at expiration, derived from end-of-day chain premiums.
+The breakeven for the DGT butterfly priced on this page is no defined breakeven on the modeled curve at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current DGT market-implied 1-standard-deviation expected move is approximately 4.30%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The DGT market-implied 1-standard-deviation expected move in the same options snapshot is approximately 2.87%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.